-The CISSP (Certified Information Systems Security Professional) is often called the "gold standard" of cybersecurity certifications.
-It's also one of the most misunderstood exams in the industry.
+The CISSP (Certified Information Systems Security Professional) is often called the "gold standard" of cybersecurity certifications, but it is also one of the most misunderstood exams in the industry.
 Many candidates fail not because they lack knowledge, but because they study the wrong way.

-Here's the uncomfortable truth: CISSP is not a technical exam.
-It's a managerial exam that tests your ability to think, prioritize, and make decisions like a security leader.
-If you're studying by memorizing facts and technical details, you're setting yourself up for failure.
+Here is the uncomfortable truth: CISSP is not a technical exam.
+It is a managerial exam that tests your ability to think, prioritize, and make decisions like a security leader.
+If you are studying by memorizing facts and technical details, you are setting yourself up for failure.

 Common Misconception